bump-sh/docs/src/_help/customization-options/deep-customization-injection-analytics.md

 ---
-title: Custom CSS & head injection
+title: Deep customization, injection & analytics
 ---

 - TOC
 {:toc}

-> Deep customization options are available in our [Enterprise plan](https://bump.sh/pricing/).
+> Deep customization options are available in our [paid plan](https://bump.sh/pricing/).
 {: .info}

 Bump.sh offers deeper customization options, offering full control of your branding.
-Combined with [Embed mode](/help/customization-options/embed-mode/), these options make your Bump.sh doc portal truly blend in with your platform.
+It makes your Bump.sh doc portal truly blend in with your platform.

+It also allows you to set up the same set of tools that you have on your own platform, for example, by adding analytics to your Bump.sh documentation using a script injected in the `<head>` section of your docs.

+The [Embed mode](/help/customization-options/embed-mode/) is an even more advanced way to integrate Bump.sh with your existing doc sites and branding.

 ## How-to